 The Ultimate Packing List for a Peru Amazon Tour

-So you’ve decided to take a Peru Amazon Tour!
-The first question that most people wonder is what should I pack?
+So, let me guess!
+You’ve decided to take a Peru Amazon Tour and you’re wondering what to wear and pack in the Amazon?
 With this travel advice from SouthAmerica.travel, you’ll be all set to embark on an amazing journey to the Peru Amazon.

-What to Pack for a Peru Amazon Tour: Clothing
+What to Pack for a Peru Amazon Tour: What to wear

 What to Pack for a Peru Amazon Tour: Supplies